antfromano/milestone-project-4/README.md

 -   Viewed on variety of devices such as Desktop, Chromebook and Pixel 3a XL.
 -   Testing was done to ensure that all pages linked correctly.
 -   Friends and family were asked to review site and documentation for any bugs and/or user issues.
--   Attempted to enter blank entries and was unable to.
--   Tested update, delete and submit buttons extensively.
+-   Tested all buttons and inputs extensively.

 ### Known Bugs